MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/shopify/walkthrough-setting-up-and-using-shopify.md

 4. Set the filter `CHAIR` on the **Item Category Code** field .
 5. Turn on the **Sync Product Images** toggle.
 6. Turn on the **Sync Inventory** toggle.
-7. Select **OK** and wait until initial synchronisation of items, prices, images and inventory is completed.
+7. Select **OK** and wait until initial synchronization of items, prices, images, and inventory is completed.

 In the **Shopify online store**:
 > [!Tip]